-For IMA203CD8 (GEN2), Immatics cleared dose level 4a (DL4a, up to \sim 1.6x10 9 TCR-T cells) in December 2023.
-Immatics plans to continue dose escalation with the goal to define the optimal dose for further development.
+Immatics is continuing dose escalation of IMA203CD8 (GEN2) with the goal of defining the optimal dose for further development.
+The next data update for IMA203CD8 (GEN2) is planned for 2H 2024 with a focus on continued dose escalation data in melanoma patients.
 In addition to treating melanoma patients, Immatics has also started to expand its clinical footprint outside of melanoma to address a broader patient population with a particular focus on ovarian and uterine cancers.